Radwell, Hertfordshire

 Radwell is a village and civil parish in Hertfordshire, England.
-It is situated close to the A1 a little to the north of Baldock and Letchworth Garden City and is in the district of North Hertfordshire.
+It is situated on the River Ivel and on the A1 a little to the north of Baldock and Letchworth Garden City and is in the district of North Hertfordshire.

 The small 14th-century Church of All Saints is in the centre of the village.
 The actor Nigel Hawthorne and his long-time partner Trevor Bentham lived in the village for some years until the nearby Baldock Services was built.
 Fearing the noise levels from the service station would become unacceptable, the couple moved to Thundridge, Hertfordshire.

+Geography

+Radwell is on the River Ivel, and it is located on the A1 slightly north of Baldock and Letchworth Garden City.

+A borehole off of Baldock Road, at Radwell, there was: